A safe and inclusive space to talk one-on-one.

 Counselling & Therapy

-Counselling and therapy services are available to help children and youth who have mental health concerns, and their families that cannot be addressed through less intensive means (e.g. brief services).
-A clinical team approach is used and the clinicians work closely with the client and their family to specify goals and outcomes.
-Counselling and therapy services can include a range of modalities (e.g., individual, group, family, play-based) as well as clinical practices (e.g., cognitive-behaviour therapy).
+Counselling and Therapy Services are available to help children and youth who have mental health concerns, and their families that cannot be addressed through less intensive means (e.g. brief services).
+The clinicians will work closely with the client and their family to specify goals and outcomes.
+Counselling and Therapy Services can include a range of approaches and settings (e.g., individual, group, family) as well as clinical practices (e.g., cognitive-behaviour therapy).
 Services are provided within the context of the family, culture, and community, and can be provided in a range of settings and frequency.

-Following an initial crisis assessment provided by Health Sciences North (HSN) Crisis Intervention Services, a consenting client may be referred to Compass.
-The client will receive immediate, time-limited services in response to their imminent mental health crisis, or a crisis situation that places the child/youth or others at serious risk.
-Crisis support services work actively to stabilize situations, ensure quick access to services, and may facilitate access to a range of longer-term resources and supports.
+Following an initial crisis assessment provided by Health Sciences North (HSN) Crisis Intervention Program, a consenting client may be referred to Compass.
+The client will receive immediate, time-limited services in response to their mental health crisis, or a crisis situation that places the child/youth or others at serious risk.
+Crisis support services work actively to stabilize situations and may facilitate access to a range of longer-term resources and supports.

-Triple P (Positive Parenting Program) is a parenting and family support system designed to prevent – as well as treat – behavioural and emotional problems in children and youth.
+Triple P (Positive Parenting Program) is a parenting program that addresses behavioural and emotional problems in children and youth.
 At Compass, Triple P is delivered to parents of children up to the age of 12 years, as well as Teen Triple P for parents of 12 to 16-year-olds.
 Specialist programs are also offered for parents of children with different abilities (Stepping Stones) and for parents going through separation or divorce (Family Transitions).
 Please visit www.parenting4me.com, for more information.

-Stop Now and Plan (SNAP) SNAP, which stands for Stop Now And Plan, is a 13-week evidence-based program for girls and boys and their parents/caregivers.
+Stop Now and Plan (SNAP) SNAP is a 13-week evidence-based program for girls and boys, ages 6 -12, and their parents/caregivers.
 This gender-specific cognitive behavioural model provides a framework for teaching children struggling with behaviour issues, and their parents, effective emotional regulation, self-control, and problem-solving skills.
-The primary goal of SNAP is to help children to stop and think before they act, and help them make better choices “in the moment”.

 FRIENDS Anxiety Group

-This is an evidence-based program created to assist children and youth to learn important skills and strategies to cope with and sometimes overcome, anxiety problems.
-FRIENDS is for children and youth ages 4 and up.
+This is an evidence-based program created to assist children and youth, ages 4 -15, to learn important skills and strategies to cope with and sometimes overcome, anxiety problems.
 All groups are age-appropriate and have additional techniques for each stage of development.

 Supervised Access Program (SAP)

-This program provides the support necessary to ensure licensed child care programs maximize every child’s potential for active participation.
-The program consists of Resource Workers who work with child care centres, community agencies and parents/guardians to support children with any need, including but not limited to emotional, social, behavioural and developmental needs.
-Compass offers this service in the areas of Espanola, Manitoulin Island, Chapleau, and Sudbury East.
+The Resource Program’s purpose is to ensure the inclusion of children with special needs in licensed child care centres and to maximize their potential for active participation.
+Resource Workers will work with child care centres, community agencies and parents/guardians to support children with any need, including but not limited to, emotional, social, behavioural, and developmental needs.
+Compass offers this service in the areas of Espanola, Manitoulin Island, Chapleau and Sudbury East.